hogeo2/equip-slot-converter/README.md

 ## Download

-Grab the latest release from the [Releases page](../../releases/latest).
+Grab the latest release from the [Releases page](../../releases/latest) — it's a single zip containing the tool, the usage guide, and license notices.

 Only the compiled `.exe` is distributed here; this repository does not include the tool's source.